Introduction to String in PowerShell

 Operations Performed with String in PowerShell

-To check, which operations that PowerShell can perform on a string, you need to pipeline the Get-Member command and check for the methods.
+To check which operations PowerShell can perform on a string, you must pipeline the Get-Member command and check for the methods.

 Code: